Aliases: Charlie-Boo, Boo-Bear, Moo-bear, Boo, Booze, Baby-meow.

 Dislikes: Sticks.
 Pouring rain.
 Strongly scented human food.
 Being away from home for long.

 Max came to me from the Animal Orphanage in Voorhees in 2003 when he was about 1 or 2 years old.
 We’ll never know for sure.
 He was a stray before that, so we had a few behavior issues to deal with.
 But honestly, he’s come so very far that it seems unfair to keep cataloging what he used to do.
 Max is a social little dog.
 He constantly bares his teeth, but thankfully never uses him.
 I think he tries to compensate for his small stature.
 He’s all terrier.
 Possibly Australian Terrier, but we’ll never know for sure.
 He’ll curl up on my lap and snooze while I surf the web.
 I am completely enamored with this little street dog.
-He ignores Charlie and loves Ollie like a little brother.
+I am the center of his universe – this dog would follow me off a cliff.
+In decending order after me, he loves WM and Ollie and barely tolerates Charlie.

 Aliases: Ollie-bear, Droopus McDoofus, Einstein, Stinkpot